-- 13. For a small MS4, to include an effluent limitation requiring implementation of a minimum control measure or measures as specified in 4VAC50-60-400 D 2 when: - a.
-The permit does not include such measures based upon the determination that another entity was responsible for implementation of the requirements; and - b.
-The other entity fails to implement measures that satisfy the requirements. - B. Causes for modification or revocation and reissuance.
-The following are causes to modify or, alternatively, revoke and reissue a permit: - 1.
-Cause exists for termination under 4VAC50-60-650, and the board determines that modification or revocation and reissuance is appropriate; or - 2.
-The department has received notification of a proposed transfer of the permit.
-A permit also may be modified to reflect a transfer after the effective date of an automatic transfer but will not be revoked and reissued after the effective date of the transfer except upon the request of the new permittee.
+13. For a small MS4, to include an effluent limitation requiring implementation of a minimum control measure or measures as specified in 4VAC50-60-400 D 2 when: a.
+The permit does not include such measures based upon the determination that another entity was responsible for implementation of the requirements; and b.
+The other entity fails to implement measures that satisfy the requirements.

+B. Causes for modification or revocation and reissuance.
+The following are causes to modify or, alternatively, revoke and reissue a permit:

+1. Cause exists for termination under 4VAC50-60-650, and the board determines that modification or revocation and reissuance is appropriate; or but will not be revoked and reissued after the effective date of the transfer except upon the request of the new permittee.